 Take a drive through the Alabama Hills Recreation Area where strange rock formations served as the backdrop for numerous movies and commercials.
 You can learn more about the area’s moviemaking tradition by stopping in Lone Pine’s Museum of Western Film History.

 Once inside Death Valley National Park there is so much to see and do.
-With more than 3.4 acres, It’s the largest National Park in the lower 48.
+With more than 3.4 million acres, It’s the largest National Park in the lower 48.
 Expect 1000 miles of paved and dirt roads providing access to barren salt flats, spring-fed canyons and undulating sand dunes.

 A land of extremes, you’ll explore below sea level at Badwater Basin or appreciate Telescope Peak at 11,049 feet.